ankit-rathi/ankit-rathi.github.io/h2w2/Preface.md

 Dear Reader,

-Welcome to "H2W2" a journey through the transformative H2W2 framework designed to illuminate the path to a balanced and enriching life.
+Welcome to "H2W2 : A Framework for Health, Wealth, Wisdom and Happiness", a journey through the transformative H2W2 framework designed to illuminate the path to a balanced and enriching life.
 In the midst of our fast-paced and ever-evolving world, the quest for fulfillment often seems like a daunting puzzle.
 This book serves as your compass, guiding you through the intricate landscape of health, wealth, wisdom, and happiness.

 As we embark on this exploration together, consider this preface a warm invitation to a space where personal growth and holistic well-being take center stage.
 The H2W2 framework isn't just a theoretical concept; it's a practical guide crafted to empower you to lead a life that resonates with your deepest values and aspirations.